wireless90/ProcessInjector.NET/README.md

 ulong victimImageBaseAddress = rdx + 16;
 ```

-Now that we got the address, we can read the `ImageBase` value from it by using the function `ReadProcessMemory`.
+Now that we got the victim's image base address, we can read the victim's `ImageBase` value from it by using the function `ReadProcessMemory`.
 More details of it can be found [here](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-readprocessmemory).

 ```cpp
 BOOL ReadProcessMemory(